Projects

 Using data to design LEDs emitting in the ultraviolet for disinfection applications

 When exposed to ultraviolet (UV) light with wavelength around 265 nm, DNA or RNA of bacteria, viruses, and fungi can be denatured.
 For this purpose, UV irradiation is commonly used in water treatment plants and more recently for surface disinfection in various environments.
-Today, mercury lamps are used as the dominant technology to provide disinfecting UV light12.
+Today, mercury lamps are used as the dominant technology to provide disinfecting UV light1.
 However, despite strong research efforts and interest, state-of-the-art UV-LEDs suffer from low power output and low overall efficiency.
-Commercially available LEDs have external quantum efficiencies (EQE) < 3%, and even lower wall-plug efficiency.
-These numbers are especially low when compared to III-nitride-based blue LEDs, which have evolved to achieve > 80% EQE.
+Commercially available LEDs have external quantum efficiencies (EQE) 80% EQE.
 The main challenges towards the realization of UVC LEDs for disinfection applications include control of defects in the epitaxy process, optimization of p- and n-contacts, device structure design and low light extraction efficiency on the substrate side.
 Prospective REU students will be able to address any of these challenges in the Collazo group where the complete UVC LED process cycle, from simulation to testing, has been implemented.
 Based on this the following sub-research projects are available to the REU students: (a) implement point defect control and doping schemes for AlGaN layers and devices during the metal-organic chemical vapor deposition process, (b) simulate and test novel approaches towards better carrier injection in UVC LEDs, (c) improve the performance of electrical contacts, (d) support the fabrication process for LEDs with the goal to improve reliability and performance, (e) develop new light extraction schemes including nanopatterning and photonic crystals, or (f) characterize the optoelectronic properties of these UVC LEDs.
 Any of these efforts offer the student the opportunity to work with experienced scientists and exposure to state-of-the-art semiconductor science and technology, including SILVACO simulation, MOCVD growth, clean room technology, lithography, and etching methods.
 Automated probes stations and the lithographic ability to provide multiple LED designs within a wafer allows for the generation of relevant data to determine efficiency, reproducibility, and reliability among a variety of designs and dimensionality.
 The collected data will be used to train relevant machine learning schemes for the generalization of design rules that could be applied in future TCAD simulations of these state-of-the-art UV LEDs.

 Lightweight, high strength, and corrosion-resistant alloys at the low material cost